JDuarte19/Image_Processing/README.md

 # Image_Processing
 The goal is to show how we can use math and computer languages(python) to manipulate images through functions/algorithms to increase the amount of information that can be provided.

+These programs were for a course over digital image processing, and all the mathematical equations and ideas were gained from that course, but all written code and debugging were done by myself.

-All libraries I am using can be found in the requirements.txt.
+All libraries I am using can be found in the requirements.txt file.

 # Flip
 This program will simply flip an image either horizontally or vertically.